Stability of homogeneous bundles on P^3: Results on stability and simplicity

-\begin{theorem} Every staircase which is a cylinder on a completely regular staircase in a plane parallel to $\langle V_1, V_2 \rangle $ is multistable and it is stable unless it is a cylinder of height $0$, i.e. it is a completely regular staircase in a plane parallel to $\langle V_1, V_2 \rangle $. \end{theorem}
+We say that a staircase is a {\bf classical staircase} if it is a cylinder on a completely regular staircase in a plane parallel to $\langle V_1, V_2 \rangle $. \end{defin}

+\begin{theorem} Every classical staircase is multistable and it is stable unless it is either a cylinder of height $0$ (i.e. a completely regular staircase in a plane parallel to $\langle V_1, V_2 \rangle $) or a parallelepiped given by the tensor product of an $SL(V)$-representation and ${\cal O}(t) $ for some $t$. \end{theorem}

-{\it Proof.} First we are proving the statement on multistability.
+{\it Proof.} First we prove the statement on multistability.